Allowable Bearing Pressure Estimator

 Net Allowable Pressure (qnet): The allowable pressure excluding the overburden pressure from soil above foundation level.

 Estimated Settlement: The predicted settlement under the calculated bearing pressure (if settlement check is enabled).
+For a deeper dive into time-dependent soil behavior, see the consolidation settlement calculator.

 | Soil Type | Cohesion (kPa) | Friction Angle (°) | Unit Weight (kN/m³) |